 Answer: The answer to this question will showcase your personality as a manager.
 You may cite a similar experience.

-It is said that there are two sides of the same coin.
+It is said that there are two sides to the same coin.
 In a time of dispute inside the team, it is crucial to be impartial and approachable from the mindset of a manager.

 Q #12) As a manager, how do you handle the workload?

-Q #13) Cite a situation, where you have taken a tough decision.
+Q #13) Cite a situation where you have taken a tough decision.

 Answer: Here you need to describe the tough decisions you took that make you stand apart from others.
 This question can be answered in the following way: